 Access to the Consular Section

-The U.S. Embassy handles several hundreds of applicants per day.
-As our space is limited, we must restrict access to our building to scheduled applicants (whose names appear on our daily visa appointment list), those who possess a written pass issued by the embassy or U.S. citizens who need American Citizen Services (ACS).
+We restrict access to our building to scheduled visa applicants, those who possess a written pass issued by the embassy, or U.S. citizens requiring American Citizen Services (ACS).

 Hours of Operation